-Dentures are an excellent replacement for missing teeth.
-There are about four major types; partial dentures, complete dentures, overdentures, and immediate dentures.
-Partial dentures and complete dentures are the most commonly used in dental practice.
+Dentures are an excellent option for replacing missing teeth.
+There are four main categories: partial dentures, complete dentures, over dentures, and instant dentures.
+The most common are partial and whole.

-Partial dentures help replace lost or missing teeth.
-Sometimes they are supported by the teeth a person has remaining.
+Partials help replace lost or missing teeth.
+Occasionally, the person's remaining teeth will support them.
 Dentures come in handy as excellent tooth replacements for several reasons.
-For instance, when you lose a tooth, adjacent teeth start shifting to the open gap.
-This results in different types of dental malocclusions.
+For example, the teeth next to it begin to move toward the gap after losing a tooth.
+Unfortunately, this results in different types of dental malocclusions.
 For instance, it may lead to tilted or crooked teeth.
 Indeed, this may affect a person's bite and could also damage other teeth.

-Just as the name suggests, these refer to full replacements of all teeth.
-They can be a complete set of either lower or upper teeth, or they may also be a combined set for the entire mouth.
+As the name suggests, these refer to total replacements of all teeth.
+They could be a complete set of upper or lower teeth or a combined set for the whole mouth.

-Besides, the patient does not need to be without teeth with immediate dentures while waiting for the gums to heal.
-Gums and bones can dwindle over time, particularly at the first 6 months after the teeth have been pulled out.
-In case your gums dwindle, your immediate dentures may require replacing, adjusting, or relining.
-A professional can discuss this with you.
+Furthermore, while waiting for the gums to heal, the patient can wear instant ones instead of going without teeth.
+Over time, particularly in the first six months after the teeth removal, gums and bones might deteriorate.
+If your gums dwindle, your immediate dentures may require replacing, adjusting, or relining.
+You can talk about this with a professional.

-Just like your teeth deserve continuous cleaning and routine care, the same thing applies to your dentures.
-The universal rule for cleaning dentures is to brush, then soak, and brush repeatedly.
-In the same way, it is important to clean the dentures often over a bowl of water or a folded soft towel in the event that you accidentally drop them.
-It is a must to brush them prior to soaking them to clear away any food particles.
+The same applies to dentures, just like your teeth deserve continuous cleaning and routine care.
+The universal rule for cleaning them is to brush, then soak, and brush repeatedly.
+In the same way, it is essential to clean them in a bowl of water or a folded soft towel if you accidentally drop them.
+In addition, it is a must to brush them before soaking them to clear away any food particles.

-Likewise, it is necessary to use a fizzy denture cleaner.
-These can greatly eliminate stubborn stains and leave the dentures feeling cleaner and fresher.
-Be reminded that it is critical to adhere to the manufacturer's instructions.
+Likewise, you can use a fizzy denture cleaner.
+These can significantly eliminate stubborn stains and leave them feeling cleaner and fresher.
+Remember that it is critical to adhere to the manufacturer's instructions.
 Afterward, brush the dentures as you would on your natural teeth.
-Be careful not to scrub them too hard for this may cause hollows on the surface.
+Be careful not to scrub them too hard, for this may cause hollows on the surface.